Why Choose an Audiologist?

 Hearing aid dealers focus exclusively on sales and they work in private practice offices.

 The five audiologists at KHS meet all certification requirements and continue to stay current with the changes in the field through conferences, seminars, and trainings.
-KHS offers all brands of hearing aids, but specializes in GNResound, Phonak, and Siemens technologies.
+KHS offers all brands of hearing aids, but specializes in Starkey, Widex, and Phonak technologies.
 They feel confident in these manufacturers because of the research they have accomplished with the digital hearing aids.
 They also feel most competent with these three brands because of the specialized training these manufacturers have provided.
 By virtue of their graduate education, professional certification, and scope of practice, audiologists are the most qualified professionals to perform hearing tests, refer patients for medical treatment and provide hearing rehabilitation services.